-Telling family and friends about a cancer diagnosis can be difficult.
-Although you may feel very alone at this time, it’s important to remember the cancer also affects them.
+Telling family and friends about a cancer diagnosis can be hard.
+Although you may feel alone at this time, it is important to remember the cancer also affects them.

 They will be worried about you because you are an important part of their life.
 They may also be concerned about the changes you may have to make to your working life or education, and the financial impact of this.

 You may worry about how your family or friends will react.
-Will they withdraw from you?
-Will they blame you?
-You may feel guilty about the effect of the cancer and its treatment on the lives of your family and friends.
+Or you may feel guilty about the effect of the cancer and its treatment on the lives of your family and friends.

 We have information about the benefits of talking about cancer.

 You may want to ask someone to go to hospital appointments with you.
 It can make future conversations easier, as it may give your partner, family member or friend a chance to:

 - ask the doctor any questions you or they have

 It could also help you feel supported and cared for.